Juanmaria-rr/SARS_service_/README.md

 nohup bash _01_viralrecon_mapping.sh &> $(date '+%Y%m%d')_mapping01.log &
 ```

 As you may note, the output from the viralrecon pipeline is directed to a .log file, that will allow us to follow in real time the process while our console will be free to run other tasks.
-Do ```ruby tail -f $(date '+%Y%m%d')_mapping01.log ``` to supervise the pipeline.
+Do ``` tail -f $(date '+%Y%m%d')_mapping01.log ``` to supervise the pipeline.

 <details>